Chart Color Schemes

 Population

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are used, applying proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are used.
 Future population dynamics anticipate significant growth in the top quartile of regional areas nationwide.
-Coes Creek is expected to expand by 462 persons to reach a total of 2,039 by 2041, reflecting a 33.0% increase over the 17-year period.
+Based on aggregated SA2-level projections, Coes Creek is expected to expand by 461 persons to 2041, reflecting a gain of 32.3% over the 17-year period.

 Frequently Asked Questions - Population